 1.8.3 CANCELLATIONS AND REFUNDS

-Cancellations before the Closing Date will be eligible for a full refund of the race entry fee, except for the Rolex Fastnet Race where 50% of the race entry fee will be refunded.
+Cancellations before the Closing Date will be eligible for a full refund of the race entry fee.

 Cancellations after the Closing Date will be eligible for a refund of 50% of the race entry fee.